muki-9/SoftwareEngineeringRefactorProject/README.md

 ```

 ## Notes
-Extra care was taken to ensure code matches specification, however where there was ambiguity, applications were written in the style of their equivalent unix commands.
+Extra care was taken to ensure code matches specification, however where there was ambiguity, applications were written in the style of their equivalent unix commands, such as:

+*wc application* - when multiple files are provided in command call, a total is printed in unix-style.